-Our tiger strand woven floor is grrreat for people interested in an eye-catching flooring option.
-Can't decide whether to have light or dark wood flooring?
-Why not take a walk on the wild side with our Strand Tiger Wide Plank flooring!
-This design earned its stripes by combining strands of natural (lighter) and carbonized (darker) bamboo together in a woven pattern for a unique, sporadic look.
+Our tiger strand woven bamboo flooring is grrreat for people interested in an eye-catching flooring option that can’t be beat.
+This design earned its stripes by combining strands of natural (lighter) and carbonized (darker) bamboo together in a woven pattern for a unique, marbled grain.
+Plus, it’s totally friendly for pets, kids, and the kitchen, with 24-hour spill protection guaranteed.

 We do not provide installation services but have no fear as there are many high-quality contractors in your state and the majority will be eager to provide a free estimate over the phone or in the comfort of your own home.
 We recommend that you check out our helpful article titled 7 Tips For Choosing A Floor Installer.